 Benjamin Izar has pioneered the implementation of single-cell RNA-sequencing and single-cell protein imaging in clinical specimens and the development of patient-derived models to understand drug resistance to targeted therapies and immune checkpoint inhibitors.
 As a medical oncologist, he focuses on the treatment and understanding of drug resistance in melanoma.

 Director, The Program in Skin Toxicities from Anticancer Therapies

-Assistant Professor of Dermatology, Harvard Medical School
+Associate Professor of Dermatology, Harvard Medical School

 Nicole LeBoeuf provides urgent and ongoing expert dermatologic care for cancer patients with cutaneous adverse events from oncologic treatments.
 Her research focuses on profiling the immune infiltrate in the skin and blood of patients with cutaneous eruptions from immune checkpoint blockade.

 Sameer Chopra is interested in the relationship between genome instability and anti-tumor immunity in triple-negative breast cancer and high grade serous ovarian cancer.
 His goal is to apply systems pharmacology approaches to develop curative therapeutic strategies for women’s cancers using combinations of small molecule drugs and immunotherapy.